Acknowledgement of infection risks

 A thoughtful approach to exercise gives athletes a chance to acclimatize to the temperature and the intensity/duration of practices.
 This slow ramp up of exercise can decrease the injury risk and heat illness, in particular if they have an extended time away from sport.

-In individuals who did not play fall or club sports, where practices and competitions have potentially been decreased, or have had an extended time away from sport, there is increased risk of deconditioning, putting the athlete at much higher risk for injury if pushed too hard too fast.
+In individuals who did not play fall, winter or club sports, where practices and competitions have potentially been decreased, or have had an extended time away from sport, there is increased risk of deconditioning, putting the athlete at much higher risk for injury if pushed too hard too fast.
 Overtraining, defined as prolonged or excessive repetitive activity/workouts in efforts to “catch up,” does not allow the body to adjust and recover, which can lead to decreased performance and/or increased risk injury.

 Plan your pre-season